908079/email-chatbot/data/source_code_explanation.md

 # Deep Dive into Source Code

 ## Introduction
-The provided script is for a Streamlit application named "Smart Mailbox Assistant".
-The assistant uses artificial intelligence (AI) to interact with users in a chat-like interface, answer their queries, and accept feedback.
+The provided script is for the Streamlit application named "Smart Mailbox Assistant".
+The assistant uses Generative AI to interact with users in a chat-like interface, answer their queries, and accept feedback.
 The assistant communicates with Gmail using Zapier and employs OpenAI's language model to generate human-like responses.

 ## Imports
 The script begins by importing various libraries and modules: